Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Introduction

 Our proposed method, \textit{network causal tree} (NCT), builds upon the \textit{causal trees} proposed by \cite{athey2016recursive}, by modifying the splitting criterion to target treatment and spillover effects under interference.
-Splits are made so as to maximize the heterogeneity of the targeted causal effect(s), treatment and/or spillover effects, across the population.
+Splits are made so as to maximize the heterogeneity of the targeted causal effect(s), treatment, and/or spillover effects, across the population.
 This criterion relies on the unbiasedness of the estimator of the effect(s) within each subset of the population.
 We first contribute to the existing literature on interference by developing an unbiased estimator for conditional treatment and spillover effects.
 We extend the Horvitz-Thompson estimator in \cite{aronow2017estimating} to conditional causal effects under clustered network interference and we prove its consistency under the clustered network setting.
-This estimator is then used in our network causal trees to choose the binary splits that maximize the heterogeneity and to finally estimate the heterogeneous causal effects within the selected sub-populations.
+This estimator is then used in our NCT algorithm to choose the binary splits that maximize the heterogeneity and to finally estimate the heterogeneous causal effects within the selected sub-populations. \review{Our work further extends the theoretical properties of the Horvitz-Thompson developed by \cite{aronow2017estimating} to encompass conditional leaf-specific effects in a clustered network setting.
+This extension constitutes a significant contribution, as it enables the consideration of novel network structures.}

+In order to use the selected partition of the covariate space and the estimated treatment and spillover effects to guide policies, the heterogeneous sub-populations should be identified based on the causal effects that will be part of the decision rule.
+For instance, a policy that assigns the treatment to those who benefit the most from it requires the discovery of the subsets of the populations with heterogeneous treatment effects.
+Alternatively, a policy that is designed to target those who will respond to both their own treatment and the neighbors' treatment must identify sub-populations with high treatment and spillover effects.
+Hence, the proposed NCT methodology is optimized to detect the heterogeneity in treatment and spillover effects (i) either \textit{simultaneously} or (ii) \textit{separately}.
+Indeed, by reworking the criterion function of the seminal causal trees algorithm to account for interference, we allow the algorithm to detect heterogeneity in treatment and/or spillover effects.